Optimal single threshold stopping rules and sharp prophet inequalities: Introduction

-We focus on the iid setting and develop a unified and principled framework for the derivation of non--asymptotic sharp prophet inequalities for single threshold stopping rules.
-Following \citeasnoun{Ehsani}, we study randomized single threshold stopping rules.
-In fact, randomization aggregates stopping rules $\tau_0(\theta)$ and $\tau_1(\theta)$ in \eqref{eq:tau-theta} and allows one to achieve much better performance relative to the prophet.
-We show that for such rules there exists a simple re-formulation of the problem, which can be cast as a two--person zero--sum infinite game on the unit square.
-Then for any fixed problem horizon~$n$ the optimal value of the aforementioned game yields a sharp non--asymptotic prophet inequality, while the solution of the game provides both the optimal single threshold stopping rule as well as the least favorable distribution.
-This unifies much of the antecedent results which were derived mostly on a case-by-case basis using the earlier mentioned two-step ``blueprint."
-Beyond unification, the developed framework supports simple computational procedures to derive sharp non--asymptotic prophet inequalities for restricted classes of distributions, characterizes numerical (discretization) errors in said computation, and illustrates efficacy on an array of test problems.
+In this work we focus on the iid setting and develop a unified and principled framework for the derivation of non--asymptotic sharp prophet inequalities for single threshold stopping rules.
+We study randomized single threshold stopping rules that aggregate stopping rules $\tau_0(\theta)$ and $\tau_1(\theta)$ in \eqref{eq:tau-theta} and allow one to achieve much better performance relative to the prophet.
+We show that for such rules the derivation of sharp prophet inequalities is equivalent to solving a two--person zero--sum infinite game on the unit square.
+Then for any fixed problem horizon~$n$ the optimal value of the aforementioned game yields the sharp constant in the non--asymptotic prophet inequality, while the solution of the game provides both the least favorable distribution as well as the corresponding optimal single threshold stopping rule.
+The developed framework supports simple computational procedures to derive sharp non--asymptotic prophet inequalities for restricted classes of distributions, characterizes numerical (discretization) errors in said computation, and illustrates efficacy on an array of test problems.

 \paragraph*{Notation.} Throughout the paper we use the following notation.
 Let $F$ be a distribution function; then we define the quantile function $F^{\leftarrow}: [0,1]\to \bar{\bR}=[0, \infty]$ of $F$ by